gargimaheshwari/ComputerVision-ASL-recognition/README.md

 ![](https://i.imgur.com/6Crxeo5.png)

-Finally, I use the model to plot confusion matrices for both sets of testing data.
+Finally, I use the model to plot confusion matrices for both sets of testing data, which show a wealth of information about the workings of the deep learning model.